Vulnerable post alert about why I do what I do. I shared this yesterday on my Facebook page and to my mailing list, but wanted to add it here also:

 When the third year rolled around, I took my year in industry at a private school for children with dyslexia.
-To this day, it’s still been the hardest year of my life, and also one of the most life changing.
+To this day, it’s still been the hardest year of my life, and also one of the most life-changing.

 Schools have their own ecosystems and politics, which makes them hard places to be if you don’t fit in.
 And I didn’t really fit in there.
 I was too young, too vocal in a school with many teachers who had been there since the school’s formation.
-They felt that I shouldn’t have an opinion because of my age, and even if I did have an opinion I certainly shouldn’t voice it, as I was there as a student not a teacher.
+They felt that I shouldn’t have an opinion because of my age, and even if I did have an opinion I certainly shouldn’t voice it, as I was a student, not a teacher.

 As I said, I didn’t blame them, they’d done nothing wrong.
 But I never told them how hard I was finding it at work, or at home where I was envious of the fun they were having.
 I kept it all to myself, and tried to be quiet, compliant Ruth at work and easy-going, social Ruth at home.

-I made it through the year, with a great grade, but I ended up with a diagnosis of Chronic Fatigue Syndrome and on anti-depressants and pain killers.
+I made it through the year, with a great grade, but I ended up with a diagnosis of Chronic Fatigue Syndrome and on anti-depressants and painkillers.
 I squeezed myself till I had nothing left to give.
 I lost all sense of who I was, and what I wanted.
 I stopped looking after myself and gained a lot of weight.
 It wasn’t until I left university a year later that I really started healing again.

-I can’t help but look back now and think I could have achieved all of that, and done it without the burnout, if I’d been OK with putting my wants and needs first.
-If I’d been comfortable in doing things the way I wanted, if I hadn’t felt the need to be the person they expected me to be.
+I can’t help but look back now and think I could have achieved all of that, and done it without the burnout if I’d been OK with putting my wants and needs first.
+If I’d been comfortable in doing things the way I wanted.
+If I hadn’t felt the need to be the person they expected me to be.